kenkehoe/AtmosphericPythonCourse/workflow/manage_libraries.md

 The other reason we will use _conda_ is that we can have multiple Python instalations with different dependencies for different projects.
 This allows us to try out some new package or a new version without breaking other code we have running.
 The differnt Python installations will be in an _environment_ and we can switch to different environments at any time.

 ## Create a new environment <a name="create"></a>
 First we will use conda to create a new empty environment.
-The environment should have a name to make it easy to switch to different environment and know which environment you are currently using.
-There is another method that uses the path to the environment but we will talk about that later.
+The environment should have a name to make it easy to switch to a different environment and know which environment you are currently using.
+There is another method that uses the path to the environment, but we will talk about that later.
 This will create a new environment called _my_env_ and we will enter that environment.

 <pre>
 which python